 How To Fish The Drop Shot Worm

 As similar to the last method, the drop shot shatters the normal lift and fall methodology traditionally used with fishing these baits.
 With this one, you should cast it out, wait for the sinker to touch the bottom, and start reeling it in with a basic retrieve.
 The sinker needs to touch the bottom.
 Not the worm.
 Also, this is a scenario where you can modify the action if you so choose.
 Give your rod some shakes, twitches, and lifts if you are feeling it.
 Always try to fish it with the sinker on the bottom if you can, only because you get the most sensitivity this way.
+Sometimes, this will even outproduce live bait bass fishing.
 Try your luck in the clearest and coldest waters, every time of the year.
 Try catching spawning females during the mating season or move it very aggressively for fierce reaction strikes from big fish in the warmer months.
 Experiment with it.
 This rig is very versatile and you can use it for a lot of things.

 To Sum It All Up